JanssenProject/jans/docs/admin/config-guide/auth-server-config/authentication-method-config.md

  - administration
  - configuration
  - default authentication
+ - ACR
+ - authentication method
 ---

-# Default Authentication Method
+# Authentication Method Configuration

 The Janssen Server allows administrators to set and manage the default authentication method for the authentication server.
 The Janssen Server provides multiple configuration tools to perform these tasks.

 !!!
 Note
     Only one of the available authentication methods can be set as the default.
     While setting the Default authentication method, the Janssen Server checks if the same authentication is available and active.

  See
  [script documentation](../custom-scripts-config.md#update-an-existing-custom-script)